Turkey reacts to Greek air violations complaint

 "Turkey is committed to good neighbourly relations with Greece," the diplomat noted.

-"The Aegean Sea should be a sea of friendship and cooperation", but "international airspace over the high seas is not under the sovereignty of any nation" the diplomat said.
+"The Aegean Sea should be a sea of friendship and cooperation", but "international airspace over the high seas is not under the sovereignty of any nation", the diplomat said.

-Meanwhile, the spirit of "friendship and cooperation" was also lacking in a maritime dispute between Turkey and Cyprus on Turkish gas drilling in Cypriot waters, which began last year.
+The spirit of "friendship" is also lacking in a maritime dispute between Turkey and Cyprus on Turkish gas drilling in Cypriot waters, which began last year.

-And the EU, on Thursday, put two Turkish nationals under an asset freeze and travel ban over the affair.
+And the EU, on Thursday, put two Turkish nationals under an asset freeze and visa ban over the affair.

 "These persons are responsible for or involved in planning, directing, and implementing offshore hydrocarbon exploration activities in the eastern Mediterranean which have not been authorised by the Republic of Cyprus," the EU said.